-The newish NU Hotel – a comfy, upscale small hotel in the Cobble Hill section of Brooklyn is one of the best of these: playful enough to attract hipster tourists, but sufficiently sensible for a growing number of business travelers as well.
+The NU Hotel is playful enough to attract hipster tourists, but sufficiently sensible for a growing number of business travelers and parental units as well.

 First Impressions of NU Hotel Brooklyn

-NU Hotel is smack in the middle of the action on funky, restaurant-packed Smith St. – just steps from the vegan restaurant, Wild Ginger and another block to the reasonably priced and very good Kyoto Sushi and other fantastic dining and shopping spots.
-The public parking garage next door to the hotel is a most convenient and rare amenity in the car park desert of Brooklyn ($30 per night).
+NU Hotel is smack in the middle of the action on funky, restaurant-packed Smith Street – just steps from the vegan restaurant, Wild Ginger, and another block to the reasonably priced and very good Kyoto Sushi and other fantastic dining and shopping spots.
+The public parking garage next door to the hotel is a most convenient and rare amenity in the car park desert of Brooklyn.

-A small lobby, which serves as a bar by night (Misdemeanor Lounge) and breakfast area in the morning, is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and two-person reception desk, where check in is friendly and swift.
+The small lobby serves a three-fold function.
+The space is a vibrant mélange of plush banquettes, modern paintings (by Natalie Lomeli), a large communal table, and a two-person reception desk.

 Rooms at NU Hotel

-To get the most artsy stay here, book one of the larger NU Perspective rooms – a series of 14 guestrooms (with more coming) beautified by muralists and painters.
+To get the most artsy stay here, book one of the larger NU Perspective rooms – a series of guest rooms beautified by muralists and painters.

-One of these, the sizable Room 303, features espresso hued hardwood floors, industrial desk with ergonomic rolling chair, large floor to ceiling mirrored sliding closet door, cloudlike king bed – and, covering most walls, artist Steven Weinberg’s black and white renderings of Brooklyn streets.
+One of these, the sizable Room 303, features espresso-hued hardwood floors, an industrial desk with an ergonomic rolling chair, a large floor-to-ceiling mirrored sliding closet door, and a cloud-like king bed.
+Artist Steven Weinberg’s black and white renderings of Brooklyn streets blanket the walls.

-In addition to Weinberg’s drawings, another wall in the bathroom is a chalkboard, allowing guests to entertain his or her own artistic muse (chalk provided).
-The glass and tile shower in the bath is bright and cheerful, with shampoo, hair moisturizer and bath gel in an easy to use dispenser.
 And that enticing Harry’s Shave Kit above the sink?
-Looks very cool, but just be aware that it’s not complementary: it will cost you $15 to take home.
+Looks very cool, but just be aware that it’s not complementary.
+It will cost you to take home.
 Given that this is Brooklyn, where trimmed beards on locals are de rigeur, the Shave Kit is actually a great souvenir.

-There’s an in-room “honor bar” consisting of goodies like miniature bottles of gin and vodka, half-bottles of wine, chocolate, nuts and other snacks set up on a modern chest of drawers.
+There’s an in-room “honor bar.”
+This consists of goodies like miniature bottles of gin and vodka, half-bottles of wine, chocolate, nuts, and other snacks set up on a modern chest of drawers.
 Cold cans of soda are $2, larger bottles of EarthView Water are $4, with $1 going to help fund water projects around the world.

 Food at NU Hotel Brooklyn

-A cold Continental breakfast is served in Misdemeanor Lounge, aka the lobby, every morning at 6am (another nod to the business traveler), with fresh bagels, hard boiled eggs, toast, cereals, fresh fruit, and the most locally sourced of fresh-roasted, independently-owned coffee: Brewklyn Grind.
+A cold Continental breakfast is served in NU Bar and Marketplace, aka the lobby, every morning at 6 a.m.
+(Yes, it’s another nod to the business traveler).
+Offerings include fresh bagels, hard-boiled eggs, toast, cereals, fresh fruit, and fresh-roasted, La Colombe Coffee.
 Complimentary water is available 24/7.

-Though there is no in-house restaurant, the Misdemeanor Lounge opens in the lobby Tues-Sat.
-4:30pm-11:30pm, with master mixologist at the ready to concoct your favorite (and signature) cocktails.
+Though there is no in-house restaurant, the NU Bar & Marketplace opens in the lobby daily from 4:00 pm-11 pm.
+A master mixologist is at the ready to concoct your favorite (plus signature) cocktails.

 Amenities at NU Hotel Brooklyn

-For the fitness freak, there’s well-equipped work-out room – with weights, punching bags, cardio and Pilates machines for use of guests.
+For the fitness freak, there’s a well-equipped workout room – with weights, punching bags, cardio, and Pilates machines for use by guests.